 Where to Stay in Anaheim

-Most of the Anaheim-area hotels where Disneyland is located are spread along Harbor Boulevard.
-A few of them are right across the street from the Disneyland Esplanade.
-The Esplanade connects Disneyland Park with Disney California Adventure Park.
-It's a five-minute walk, making these locations as convenient as some of the Disneyland Resort hotels.
-Some offer family-friendly pools with waterslides, perfect for cooling off in the middle of the day before heading back to the parks, such as the Howard Johnson Anaheim (as low as $239 a night) or the Courtyard Anaheim Theme Park Entrance.
-Many others along Harbor Boulevard are still within walking distance, and many offer shuttle service, such as Delta Hotels Anaheim Garden Grove.
-The Holiday Inn & Suites Anaheim is one block from Disneyland and has a splash zone.
-The Pirate-themed suite can accommodate up to 8 guests.
+Some offer family-friendly pools with waterslides, perfect for cooling off in the middle of the day before heading back to the parks, such as the Howard Johnson Anaheim or the Courtyard Anaheim Theme Park Entrance.
+Many others along Harbor Boulevard are still within walking distance, and many offer shuttle services, such as Delta Hotels Anaheim Garden Grove.

 Of course, Disneyland also has three on-site hotels that range in price and accommodations.
 Did you know that you can now book discount rooms for Disneyland hotels through Undercover Tourist?
-You can stay at the luxurious Disney's Grand Californian Hotel (for as low as $511 per night) with a special entrance right into Disney California Adventure Park!
-You can book the original Disneyland Hotel for as low as $406 a night.
-And Disney's Paradise Pier offers beachin' accommodations as low as $381 a night.
-All three on-site hotels are within walking distance of the parks, offer character dining and have pools with waterslides.
+You can stay at the luxurious Disney's Grand Californian Hotel (for as low as $671 per night) with a special entrance right into Disney California Adventure Park!

 Most guests will want a car for their vacation in the Los Angeles area.
 Should you decide not to rent a car, Lyft and Uber are options for getting to Los Angeles International Airport (LAX) and John Wayne Airport (SNA) in Orange County.
+We do have one trick for saving on a rental car.
+Add the rental car to your cart when booking a hotel stay or theme park tickets and unlock even deeper discounts for up to 50 percent off the rental car!

 Where to Stay in Los Angeles — Near the Beach

 Visitors who are looking for the quintessential California beach experience for splashing in the waves and enjoying beautiful sunsets will find a number of options nestled along the beaches of Orange and Los Angeles Counties, most notably Dana Point, Laguna Beach, Newport Beach, Long Beach and Manhattan Beach, including the Laguna Cliffs Marriott Resort & Spa in Dana Point and the Hyatt Regency Newport Beach.
-The Marriott Newport Coast Villas offer spacious accommodations near the coast.
-In Huntington Beach (aka "Surf City USA"), the Hyatt Regency Huntington Beach is just across from the beach and miles of beach trails.
-Hop over to our post on our favorite So Cal beach hotels for more beach getaway suggestions.

 ©Travis Conklin 2008 Courtesy of the Los Angeles Tourism & Convention Board